-If you like trade secrets cases, you’ve got to love the recent Brunswick case.
+If you like trade secrets cases, you’ve got to love the Brunswick case.
 It has everything.
 A Russian company.
 A renegade employee emailing confidential company documents to his personal Gmail account (allegedly).
-And something every trade secret litigation nerd has been waiting for: an application for an ex parte seizure order under the new federal Defend Trade Secrets Act.
+And something every trade secret litigation nerd wanted to see: an application for an ex parte seizure order under the federal Defend Trade Secrets Act.

 Back in May 2016, then-President Obama signed the Defend Trade Secrets Act (DTSA).
 As I reported here, the chief practical effect of the DTSA was to give plaintiffs in trade secrets cases the option of suing in federal or state court.
 Unless you’re a trade secrets litigator like me, that’s pretty boring.

 But the sexy part of the DTSA was the new ex parte seizure remedy.
 “Ex parte” is a Latin phrase that means “you don’t have to tell the judge how crappy your case is.”
 But seriously, it means only one side presents its case to the judge.
 The DTSA allows a judge to order federal marshals to seize a person’s property—typically we’re talking about a computer or smartphone—without notice to that person.